jshaw-cm/cryptopia-client/README.md

 # cryptopia-client

-## The only methods that are currently finished and working are:
+## The methods that are currently finished and working are:
 ### Private:
-GetBalance
+GetBalance, GetOpenOrders, GetTradeHistory, SubmitTrade, CancelTrade (by orderId or all trades)

 ### Public:
-GetCurrencies

-I have not tested sending params, so you should not expect anything to work if you send params..
+GetCurrencies, GetMarketOrders

 ## Installation
 ```bash